Business English word of the Week Geschäftsenglisch

 Here are some examples:

-Kim is coming round so I’m cleaning my flat.
+• Kim is coming around, so I’m cleaning my flat.

 False Friends Tip of the Week:

-False Friend held (meaning Hero in German), but the past tense of to hold something in English.
+False Friend: the German held (meaning Hero in English), but the word held is the past tense of to hold something in English.

 Snog (noun) To snog (verb)